gchure/phd/_site/docs/src/chapter_07/section_04_delta_F_inference.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To ensure that the parameters can be estimated with confidence, we sampled the posterior distribution of $\mu$ and $\sigma$ for each data set generated from the prior predictive checks.
-For each inference, we computed the $z$-score and shrinkage for each parameter, shown in Fig.
+For each inference, we computed the $z$-score and shrinkage for each parameter, shown in @Fig:empirical_F_sensitivity(A).
-@Fig:empirical_F_sensitivity(A).
 For both parameters, the
 $z$-scores are approximately centered about zero, indicating that the posteriors concentrate about the ground truth value of the parameter.
 The $z$-scores for $\sigma$ [green points in Fig.